Ethan-Development/VEX-REPO---TEAM-Confused-Pikachu/README.md

 This documentation is maintained by Ethan Yip
 Code is written by Ethan Yip and Aaron D'Souza

+> Version Control Note - Do Not Push Main, Write All Code in /TEMP/

 ## Organization
 Code of the vex robot is organized in segments.
 1. Motor Bin (/motors/)